gagan-L/Waste-Classification-Climate-Prediction-/README.md

 * Week 1: Project selection and suitable dataset for the project.
 * Week 2: third Dataset selection after project pitch and initial preprocessing.
-* Week 3: Created GitHub respository and eaxh member forked from main branch to start deploying.
+* Week 3: Created GitHub respository and each member forked from main branch to start deploying.
 * Week 4: Analysis of flow of the project to follow.
 * Week 5: Model training of each section which has been divided to each group members.
 * Week 6: Git commit to combine each section development to form a final project.